Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 Hearing this was the last day he would spend at sea, the blond man allowed a small smile on his face.

 The blond man returned his gaze to the ocean.
 He glanced at his own visage, wavering on the water's surface.
-He retook a good look at himself, reminding he was still there.
 He was long-haired, coloured more like old wheat than golden blond.
 But despite his drowsiness, the manner his pale blue eyes were shaped, a dry, droopy leaf, made it seem as if he hadn't had a good night's sleep in days.

 The blond man glanced at the other longship.
 His weapons, spear and sword, were stored on that ship, kept somewhere within its cargo boxes.
 He felt… helpless without the feeling of the scabbard belt hugging his shoulders.
 His hand slowly found his seax and felt the leather of its sheath.